theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-4-test-run.md

 }
 ```

-## Final Output - `AggregatedTestResult`

-The aggregated result is an object that summaries all test results and being return back to the `runJest(..)` method on the `@jest/core` package, and then passed to the `@jest/test-sequencer` that cache the results to optimize future test runs.
+## What `TestScheduler` Returns

+As mentioned above, while waiting for all runners to complete the `TestScheduler` aggregates all incoming test results to an object that implements the `AggregatedTestResult` interface.
+The aggregated object summaries all test results and returns this object to its caller.
+In Jest, the `runJest(..)` function which is part of the `@jest/core` package calls the `TestScheduler` to schedule tests, and after it receives the aggregated object, the `runJest(..)` logic sends it back to the `@jest/test-sequencer` instance that stores it in cache.
+The test results, which includes execution duration will be used to optimize future test runs.

-### Final Output - Code Highlight 🔦
+### What `TestScheduler` Returns - Code Highlight 🔦

 ```ts
 // packages/jest-test-result/src/types.ts